 Recommended accommodations in Zadar for every budget

-Zadar offers a diverse range of accommodations to suit every type of traveler, from budget-conscious backpackers to luxury seekers looking for a high-end coastal retreat.
+Zadar offers a diverse range of accommodations to suit every type of traveller, from budget-conscious backpackers to luxury seekers looking for a high-end coastal retreat.
 Be sure to choose a location near the Old Town, where the majority of attractions are located.

 If you’re traveling on a budget, Hostel Forum is a fantastic option, located right in the heart of the Old Town with stylish dorms and private rooms at affordable prices.